|

 Kheer Recipe

 Kheer is a popular and traditional Indian dessert, specifically a rice pudding made with rice, milk, sugar, and flavored with cardamom and nuts.
 This easy kheer recipe is perfect for festivals, celebrations, or even as a simple family dessert.
 It’s a creamy and delicious healthy Indian recipe that can be enjoyed warm or cold and pairs wonderfully with Besan Ladoo.
 Whether you’re looking for how to make Indian milk pudding, or a quick Indian sweet dish for guests, this recipe delivers delicious taste every time you eat.
 With just a few basic ingredients and simple steps, you can make this homemade rice kheer that’s both healthy and nourishing.
-Follow the step-by-step instructions to cook creamy and flavorful Kheer at home.
+Follow the step-by-step instructions to prepare creamy Kheer at home.

 Rice kheer garnished with nuts, served as a traditional Indian dessert.